 - Taking dogs to the dog park or for a stroll around the neighborhood

 - Feeding and watering dogs on returning from a walk

-Dog walkers typically charge around $10 per walk, depending on the area in which you’re working.
+Dog walkers typically charge starting at around $10-25 per walk, depending on the area in which you’re working.

 Like professional dog walkers, you don’t need any formal qualifications to work as a pet sitter.

 Pet sitting is a highly responsible job.
 You’ll be required to live in someone’s home to look after their pets while the homeowner is away on vacation or a business trip.
 You will also need to be able to recognize signs of ill health that may require veterinary attention.